Killian documents controversy: CBS states that use of the documents was a mistake

 Based on what we now know, CBS News cannot prove that the documents are authentic, which is the only acceptable journalistic standard to justify using them in the report.
 We should not have used them.
 That was a mistake, which we deeply regret.

 Dan Rather stated, "if I knew then what I know now – I would not have gone ahead with the story as it was aired, and I certainly would not have used the documents in question."

 In an interview with Rather, Burkett admitted that he misled CBS about the source of the documents, and then claimed that the documents came to him from someone he claimed was named "Lucy Ramirez", whom CBS was unable to contact or identify as an actual person.
 Burkett said he then made copies at the local Kinko's and burned the original documents.
-Investigations by CBS, CNN and the Washington Post failed to turn up evidence of "Lucy Ramirez" being an actual person.Jonathan V. Last, "Whitewash", The Weekly Standard, January 10, 2005.
+Investigations by CBS, CNN, and the Washington Post failed to turn up evidence of "Lucy Ramirez" being an actual person.Jonathan V. Last, "Whitewash", The Weekly Standard, January 10, 2005.

-On September 21, CBS News addressed the contact with the Kerry campaign in its statement, saying "it is obviously against CBS News standards and those of every other reputable news organization to be associated with any political agenda."
+On September 21, CBS News addressed the contact with the Kerry campaign in its statement, saying, "it is obviously against CBS News standards and those of every other reputable news organization to be associated with any political agenda."

-The next day the network announced it was forming an independent review panel to perform an internal investigation.
+The next day, the network announced it was forming an independent review panel to perform an internal investigation.

 Review panel established

 Soon after, CBS established a review panel "to help determine what errors occurred in the preparation of the report and what actions need to be taken".
 Dick Thornburgh, a Republican former governor of Pennsylvania and United States Attorney General under George H.W.
 Bush, and Louis Boccardi, retired president and chief executive officer and former executive editor of the Associated Press, made up the two-person review board.
-CBS also hired a private investigator, a former FBI agent named Erik T. Rigler, to gather further information about the story.
+CBS also hired a private investigator, former FBI agent Erik T. Rigler, to gather further information about the story.

 Findings

-On January 5, 2005, the Report of the Independent Review Panel on the September 8, 2004, 60 Minutes Wednesday Segment "For the Record" Concerning President Bush's Air National Guard Service was released.
-The purpose of the panel was to examine the process by which the September 8 Segment was prepared and broadcast, to examine the circumstances surrounding the subsequent public statements and news reports by CBS News defending the segment, and to make any recommendations it deemed appropriate.
+On January 5, 2005, the Report of the Independent Review Panel on the September 8, 2004, 60 Minutes Wednesday segment "For the Record Concerning President Bush's Air National Guard Service" was released.
+The purpose of the panel was to examine the process by which the September 8 segment was prepared and broadcast, to examine the circumstances surrounding the subsequent public statements and news reports by CBS News defending the segment, and to make any recommendations it deemed appropriate.
 Among the Panel's conclusions were the following: